FOREX-Dollar regains footing after U.S. govt shutdown, higher yields support

 * Treasury yields at 3-1/2-yr highs, support dollar

-* Pound slips after 7 days of gains on weak UK retail sales (Updates time of delayed U.S. Senate vote in 3rd paragraph)
+* Pound slips after 7 days of gains on weak UK retail sales (Adds details and quotes, updates prices)

 By Shinichi Saoshiro